 Our first trips on the river were fraught with “crabs” as we figured out everyone’s best position on the boat.
 But eventually, we went from eight single rowers to one coordinated team gliding on the river.

-So how can you get your team rowing in the same direction – without catching a crab?
+So how can you get your senior living sales and marketing teams rowing in the same direction – without catching a crab?

 As the leader, you are responsible for steering the boat.
 If you don’t know what direction you are going in, you won’t get very far.

 Once you know where you’re headed, you want to get everyone on board.
-Share your vision with your team: let them know your goals and what you want to accomplish.
+Share your vision with your senior living marketing and sales team.
+Let them know your goals and what you want to accomplish.
 Sharing your vision is not a “one and done” event, meaning you shared your vision, your team is excited, but then they just move on to their next activity (and before you know it, they’re headed in the wrong direction).
 You need to reinforce your vision constantly.